hyperledger-labs/splice/cluster/images/docs/src/app_dev/operating/deployment.rst

         there is no resource contention

-    * deploy the app backend and make its app read API accessible to all users (VPN for internal applications, internet-accessible for a public app)
+    * deploy the app backend and make its app read API accessible to all users (VPN for internal applications, internet-accessible for an open app)
     * deploy a web-server hosting the app user UI
     * instruct your validator node to host your app Daml package